Each profile contains various data points about that business (or business location). Enigma calls each data point an “attribute.”

 Attributes handle time in three different ways.

-Point-in-time attributes describe a business as it exists today, and do not have a historical view.
+Most recent value attributes describe a business as it exists today, and do not have a historical view.
 Nearly all of the identity and firmographic attributes fit into this category.

-Event stream attributes (noted with a ^ in the table above) describe a series of events that have occurred with that business.
+Event stream (noted with a ^ in the table above) describe a series of events that have occurred with that business.
 For example, bankruptcy describes any bankruptcy the business has filed including the data at which the bankruptcy was filed.

 Time series attributes (noted with a * in the table above) have values calculated for each month going back in time.
 For example, the card revenues attribute describes what the monthly revenues of a business were each month going back to 2017.